shivsagar999/BottomAppBarBasics/README.md

 # BottomAppBarBasics

-Bottom app bar with floating action bar basics
+BottomAppBarBasics aims to demonstrate how to integrate Bottom app bar with navigation drawer and floating action button